akajuvonen/akajuvonen.github.io/_posts/2020-07-23-lambda-calc-2.md

 ```

 And there it is!
 In fact, untyped lambda calculus is Turing-complete, meaning we could theoretically solve any computational problem using only it.
 Of course it's more complicated in practice, and solving practical programming tasks using only lambda calculus will become impractical very quickly.

+Still, it is often said that functional programming languages are based on lambda calculus, and due to its simple semantics I found it useful in helping me understand functional programming better.

 [1]: https://en.wikipedia.org/wiki/Church_encoding#Church_Booleans